 Criticisms of Green Book include poor portrayal of Shirley – his nephew, Edwin Shirley III pointed out several inaccuracies in the film – as well as portraying the white savior trope.

 To make matters worse, the best screenplay award that the film won was accepted by three white men.
 “This is what it looks like when white men control stories of color and whitesplain our Black queer history on national television,” tweeted journalist Ernest Owens.

 Several other LGBTQ films and shows took home awards.
 Sandra Oh was awarded best actress in a TV drama for Killing Eve – a show following a female police officer and psychopathic female assassin who become obsessed with each other.

-Olivia Colman took home best actress for musical or comedy for the lesbian period film The Favorite, and The Assassination of Gianni Versace: American Crime Story – a true crime anthology following the assassination of the gay Italian fashion designer – won best limited series or TV movie and best actor in a limited series or TV movie (which went to Darren Criss for his portrayal of Versace).
+Olivia Colman took home best actress for musical or comedy for the lesbian period film The Favorite, and The Assassination of Gianni Versace: American Crime Story – a true crime anthology following the assassination of the gay Italian fashion designer – won best limited series or TV movie and best actor in a limited series or TV movie (which went to Darren Criss).

 Ben Whishaw won best supporting actor for A Very English Scandal.
 In his acceptance speech, he dedicated the award to Norman Scott, who Whishaw portrayed in the show, calling him “a true queer hero and icon.”

 He also expressed his desire to see more gay actors play straight roles.
 “It needs to be an even playing field for everybody, that would be my ideal,” he said.

 The awards weren’t the only place to see LGBTQ representation.
 Twitter users went wild when actor Timothee Chalamet wore a “glitter leather daddy harness” on the red carpet.